chao-master/TSSSFF-Generator/README.md

 ##Credits and thanks.
  * Majority of code is Written by [Ripp_ AKA chao-master](https://github.com/chao-master)
- * The backend system is modified off the offical code by
+ * The legacy export system is modified off the official code by
    * [Horrible People](https://github.com/HorriblePeople)
    * Based off a fork by [Coandco](https://github.com/coandco)
    * With help from [Latent Logic](https://github.com/Latent-Logic)